Skip to content

 Frequently Asked Questions:

 At each SI session, the leader will guide the students through the most difficult course concepts.
 SI Leaders will help students make good use of their time and share strategies that they used to be successful in the course.
-SI Leaders will not re-lecture, give out copies of their notes, help students with assigned homework, or encourage last minute test cramming.
-The overall goal of SI sessions it to incorporate a deeper understanding of course content with study skills that can be used with other coursework.
+SI Leaders will not re-lecture, give out copies of their notes, help students with assigned homework, or encourage last-minute test cramming.
+The overall goal of SI sessions is to incorporate a deeper understanding of course content with study skills that can be used with other coursework.

 A team at SMSU meets to review DFW data and courses with equity gaps to determine which courses to target for SI support.
 The DFW rate for a course is the percentage of students who received either a D, F, or withdrew completely.
-Once a course has been selected by the team, support from the faculty member will be requested by the designated SI Faculty Liasion.
+Once a course has been selected by the team, support from the faculty member will be requested by the Coordinator of Academic Support & New Student Engagement.

 Faculty members can recommend an SI Leader by filling out the following form: SI Leader Nomination

-A faculty member that is offering SI in their course(s) will be asked to meet routinely with their assigned SI Leader to discuss material and strategies to be reviewed during SI sessions.
+A faculty member who is offering SI in their course(s) will be asked to meet routinely with their assigned SI Leader to discuss material and strategies to be reviewed during SI sessions.
 The faculty member will also be asked to assist with the promotion of SI in their course.
 This could include introducing the SI Leader to the class to assist with building connections with peers, adding content in their course syllabus, and/or allowing the SI Leader to make announcements during class regarding upcoming SI sessions.

 For more information about Supplemental Instruction (SI), please visit: https://info.umkc.edu/si/faq/